workingDog/StixToNeoDB/README.md

 ### Status

-work in progress.

-only tested on the small ./stix-files/testfull.json
+tested only on the small ./stix-files/testfull.json